Forfeiture Actions with a Lienholder

 If you are a lienholder for property seized in a civil asset forfeiture action at the state or federal level, then contact an experienced civil asset forfeiture attorney at Sammis Law Firm.

-We can help you file a claim for the property so that it can be released quickly.
-We can help you negotiate the return of the property by demanding nothing less than the full value of the remaining payments or net equity.
+We can help you file a demand for an adversarial preliminary hearing, and/or judicial claim and answer to the complaint for forfeiture so that the matter can be resolved quickly.
+We can help you negotiate the return of the property by demanding nothing less than the full value of the remaining payments or net equity with interest and attorney fees.

 The attorneys at Sammis Law Firm represent innocent owners, lienholders, and judgment creditors in forfeiture actions throughout the State of Florida in both federal and state courts.
 We are often contacted by other attorneys to co-counsel with them on these cases throughout the United States.